Grullo and Blue Roan Quarter Horses

 Black/dark points and dun factors, black or charcoal head, silver or grayish body with all body hairs being uniform in color.

 Light (or pink) skin over the body, white or cream-colored hair and blue eyes.
 Mane, tail and lower legs slightly darker than body color.
-This particular perlino is homozygous for black pigment!

 Red Roan